-- Materials explained in a way and in a language you can understand (see page 4). - Materials that tell you about CCOs and how to use the health care system.
+- Materials explained in a way and in a language you can understand.
+(See page 3.) - Materials that tell you about CCOs and how to use the health care system.
 (Member Handbook is one good source for this) - Written materials that tell you your rights, responsibilities, benefits, how to get services, and what to do in an emergency.
-(Member Handbook is one good source for this) - Information about your condition, what is covered, and what is not covered, so you can make good decisions about your treatment.
-Get this information in a language and a format that works for you. - A health record that keeps track of your conditions, the services you get, and referrals. (see page 11)
+(Member Handbook is one good source for this)

-- Have access to your health records - Share your health records with a provider. - Written notice of a denial or change in a benefit before it happens.
-You might not get a notice if it isn't required by federal or state rules. - Written notice about providers who are no longer in-network. - Be told in a timely manner if an appointment is cancelled.
+- You have the right to make recommendations regarding this rights and responsibilities policy. - Information about your condition, treatments and alternatives, what is covered, and what is not covered.
+This information will help you make good decisions about your care.
+Get this information in a language and a format that works for you. - A health record that keeps track of your conditions, the services you get, and referrals.
+(See page 13.) - Have access to your health records - Share your health records with a provider. - Written notice mailed to you of a denial or change in a benefit before it happens.
+You might not get a notice if it isn't required by federal or state rules. - Written notice mailed to you about providers who are no longer in-network.
+In-network means providers or specialists that work with Trillium Community Health Plan.
+(See page 29.) - Be told in a timely manner if an appointment is cancelled.